Waxweasle/Kraken-Exchange-DCA/README.md

 The first time that the function is run, all previous transactions will be saved.

-To avoid future repliction or to only select the previous "x" transactions, use df.head(x) to retreive the x most recent transactions to be saved.
+To avoid future replication or to only select the previous "x" transactions, use df.head(x) to retreive the x most recent transactions to be saved.

 ## Future improvements
 1. Implementing functionality for adding / withdrawing funds from the account.